 This is a wonderfully simple project that is always a hit with my students, no matter what!
 Plus, it makes a great bulletin board as well.
 There’s not even very much cutting that the children have to do, because most of it is pre-cut squares and rectangles.
 They just cut out the inset where the window would be, snip off the corners of the squares that will form the wheels, and glue it all together.
 No matter how the buses turn out, they always look cute on the bulletin board!
 To download the pattern, click here.
-For info on making the flowered background that they are stapled on, see my blog entry on March 4, 2011 at http://heidisongs.blogspot.com/2011/03/were-bugging-out-all-over.html.
+For info on making the flowered background that they are stapled on, see my blog entry on called "We're Bugging out All Over".

 I like this project because you can really get a good glimpse into your new students’ visual perception skills based on how they are able to put those buses back together.
 Plus, once you get them stapled up on the walls all in a row, you’ll have a very good visual image of how your students compare in this area.
 I like to have them up for Back to School Night so that parents can see them also.